This is the skin, and skin derivatives; (hair, nails, glands and receptors). The Integumentary system has many functions:

 The protein keratin stiffens epidermal tissue to form finger nails.
 Nails grow from a thin area called the 'NAIL MATRIX', growth of nails is about 1 mm per week on average.
 The lUNULA is the crescent shaped area at the base of the nail, this is a lighter colour as it mixes with the matrix cells.

-The epidermis.contains different types of cells, the most common are; sqamous cells which are flat, scaly cells on the surface of the skin, basal cellswhich are round cells, and melanocytes which give the skin its colour.
+The epidermis.contains different types of cells, the most common are; squamous cells which are flat, scaly cells on the surface of the skin, basal cellswhich are round cells, and melanocytes which give the skin its colour.
 The epidermis also contains Langerhan's cells, these are formed in the bone marrow and then migrate to the epidermis.
-They work in conjunction with other cells to fight foreign bodies as part of the body's immune defence system.
+They work in conjunction with other cells to fight foreign bodies as part of the body's immune defense system.
 Granstein cells play a similar role.

 The dermis consists of blood vessels, connective tissue, nerves, lymph vessels, glands, receptors, hair shafts.
 The dermis has two layers, the upper papillary and lower reticular layers.
 The Papillary is the upper layer of the dermis, it has ridges and valleys causing finger prints.
 It contains receptors which communicate with the Central Nervous System, these include touch, pressure, hot, cold and pain receptors.
 These are not evenly distributed over the body, for example there are more on the lips and finger tips making them more sensitive.
-The reticular layer is made of dense elastic fibers (connective tissue), this houses hair follicles, nerves, and certain glands.The dermis contains several important glands.
-The sebaceous glands located near the hair follicles secrete oil to keep skin and hair soft and moist.
-The sudorferous glands secrete sweat to regulate temperature and are located under the dermis with ducts to the surface.
-The ceruminous glands secrete wax to stop dust entering the ear.
+The reticular layer is made of dense elastic fibers (connective tissue), this houses hair follicles, nerves, and certain glands.

 HAIR There is hair on every part of body (except palms and soles), this helps maintain body temperature.
 Eye lashes filter out harmful particles.
 Hair grows from follicles that contain the lower shaft and root of the hair.
 The hair shaft projects through the dermis and epidermis and is kept soft by the sebaceous glands.
 Hair colour is determined by the concentration of melanin.
 There are tiny muscles attached to the follicles (arrector pili), when cold or frightened these tighten forming 'goose pimples'.

-These are not necessarily part of the Integumentary System, and are general to many of the other systems of the body.Connective tissues support and protect the body's organs, and bind organs together.
+Connective tissues support and protect the body's organs, and bind organs together.
 They usually are highly vascular (rich blood supply) and contain fibres.
 There are many types of connective tissue, for example loose connective tissue occurs around organs and attaches the skin to the underlying tissues.
 Dense connective tissues are tougher, for example tendons attach muscles to bones.

 Membranes Mucous membranes line a body cavity that opens directly to the exterior, preventing the cavity from drying out e.g. in the mouth.
 Serous membranes line a body cavity that does not directly open to the outside, and provide lubrication so that organs can move more easily e.g. the pleura is a membrane that lines the thoracic cavity and protects the lungs.